 Welcome to the first and largest encyclopedia of community history created expressly for the Internet.
 HistoryLink.org is an evolving online encyclopedia of Washington state and local history.
 It provides a free, authoritative, and easily accessible history reference for the benefit of students, teachers, journalists, scholars, researchers, and the general public.
 With a few noted exceptions, all essays and features on this site are original works prepared exclusively for HistoryLink.org by staff historians, contract writers, volunteers, and consulting experts.
 All essays and features are vetted by professional staff.

-HistoryLink.org has grown to serve the entire state with more than 6,000 original, sourced essays as of October 2011.
-It now serves an average of 5,000 unique visitors a day -- one third of whom are K-12 teachers and students.
+HistoryLink.org has grown to serve the entire state with nearly 7,000 original, sourced essays as of February 2015.
+It now serves an average of 5,000 visitors a day -- one third of whom are K-12 teachers and students.